gilbox/react-derive/README.md

 -------

-This project is similar to [reselect](https://github.com/faassen/reselect) for redux. reselect has a very nice way to compose *selector* functions.
-However, react-derive offers a different approach
+This project is similar to [reselect](https://github.com/faassen/reselect) for redux.
+However, while reselect helps manage derived data from global state, react-derive manages derived data from props.

 ## `@derive` as a decorator